Oracle maintains two important pointers that you should be aware of.

 The Log Writer's job is to continually check the tail of the log to see if there are any new redo log records, and then to write those records to the redo log files as quickly as possible.
-The following SlideShow illustrates this process:
+The following series of images illustrates this process:

 The LGWR attribute can be specified for individual destinations and this allows you to specify that the log writer process writes to redo logs and archives for some destinations while the archiver process archives redo logs to other destinations.